redox-os/book/src/ch12-03-creating-proper-bug-reports.md

      - The operating system you used to build Redox
        - `uname -a` or an alternative format

+10. Format your log on the message in Markdown syntax to avoid a flood on the chat, you can see how to do it [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-code).

-10. Make sure that your bug doesn't already have an issue on GitLab.
-Feel free to ask in the Redox [Chat](./ch13-01-chat.md) if you're uncertain as to whether your issue is new
+11. Make sure that your bug doesn't already have an issue on GitLab.
+Feel free to ask in the Redox [Chat](./ch13-01-chat.md) if you're uncertain as to whether your issue is new.

-11. Create a GitLab issue following the template.
-Non-bug report issues may ignore this template
+12. Create a GitLab issue following the template.
+Non-bug report issues may ignore this template.

-12. Watch the issue and be available for questions
+13. Watch the issue and be available for questions.